(Pocket-lint) - Meal kits actually have quite a bit of tech behind them.

 If you're a Martha Stewart fan, consider this kit.
 The menu features 10 new recipes every week, including vegetarian and gluten-free options.
 The kits ship nationwide with ingredients from the "finest purveyors".
 You can expect things like grass-fed beef, Berkshire pork, American-caught shrimp, artisanal cheeses, and more.
 The recipes are easy to follow, though some testers say they require a little more cooking knowledge.

-Meals cost $10.25 per serving for a two-person subscription.
-There's a $9 per serving for a three or four-person subscription, too.
 You can get two, three, or four meals a week for two to four people, with the option to add additional servings up to 12.
 Each week, you'll automatically receive your kit, but you can skip a week or pause your subscription, even change the number portions you'd like to receive, at any time via the app.

-Peachdish has a Southern style and has more ordering options than the the competition.
+Peachdish has a Southern-style and has more ordering options than the competition.
 You can order kits as few as two servings and up to 24 for some recipes.
 There are flexible delivery days, too; you can order weeks ahead or "wait until Sunday".
 In terms of the food, there are vegetarian and omnivore selections, gluten-free and "superfood" menus, and a la carte items like desserts and meats for sale in the market.

 Sun Basket is all about clean eating.
 It guarantees your kit will contain organic, non-GMO produce and responsibly sourced meats and seafood that are free of antibiotics and hormones.
 There are also "dietitian-approved" options for paleo, gluten-free, vegan, vegetarian, and Mediterranean eaters.
 Using the app, choose any recipe from 18 weekly options.
 They'll come to your door in recyclable and compostable packaging, too.